Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    > **Note:** Enter the name of the city before running tests through JS.

 1. Run tests for the files by entering different cities to verify that the weather data is being fetched from the weather APIs.

+1. Push the files to your forked **CloudLabsAI-Azure/Code-Generation-Refactoring** GitHub repository.

 ## Task 6: Code Refactoring & Debugging